-Whether you are going through a divorce or a complex separation, when you have children, child custody will likely be the most heated issue you face.
 While you and the other parent may try to come upon an agreement regarding child custody, in many cases, it is simply not possible.
-From disagreements on physical or legal custody to different views on visitation time, finding a mutual solution between yourselves can be challenging.
+From disagreements on residential custody to different views on parenting time, finding a mutual solution between mother and father can be challenging.
 That is why custody cases must often be resolved in court.

 How to Prepare for Your Child Custody Case